isc-projects/bind9/doc/arm/reference.rst

    };

-.. namedconf:statement:: null

-To discard all messages in a category, specify the ``null`` channel:
+To discard all messages in a category, specify the :namedconf:ref:`null` channel:

 ::